bochuxt/aws-byol-plus-utility-waf/README.md

 # Utility + BYOL Deployment of BIG-IP in AWS

 This directory contains CloudFormation templates which provide an example of how to combine BYOL and Utility instances of BIG-IP in AWS.
 BIG-IP is used as a load balancer and web application firewall.
+Using this code requires acess to the 12.0 Hourly image which should be available shortly in the AWS Marketplace.
+Until then, this code is provided to show the use of CloudInit and autoscale features of BIG-IP.

 ## Description